Yasukuni shrine & Yushukan museum

 Access & costs: fairly easy to reach; shrine area free, museum a little overpriced.

-Details: It's just about walkable from central Tokyo, and mostly along a pleasant route for a city, namely first via Imperial Gardens east park and then onwards north, through Kitanomaru Park and past the Budokan.
+, and mostly along a pleasant route for a city, namely first via Imperial Gardens east park and then onwards north, through Kitanomaru Park and past the Budokan.
 Then turn left and cross the road, to get to the eastern entrance to the Yasukuni park/shrine complex.

 Coming by public transport is also an option: take either the Chuo-Sobu train line or the metro, Namboku line, to Ichigaya, then walk east along Yasukuni Dori, or get out at Iidabashi station, and then walk south on Waseda street.
 Alternatively get the Tonzai line to Iidabashi or to Kudanshite station and walk west along Yasukuni Dori from there, the latter is in fact closest to the main shrine area entrance and is also reached by the Hanzomon line and the Toei Shinjuku line.